zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/jupyter/jupyter.md

 </copy>
 ```

-	> **Note** JupyterHub is multi-user environment to host Jupyter notebook.
-By default, helm will the latest stable version of JupyterHub with the classic Jupyter notebook UI.
-If you want to try out the latest JupyterLab notebook, specify the development release of JupyterHub using the specifiy <a href="https://jupyterhub.github.io/helm-chart/", target="\_black">helm version</a> as shown in the following example:
+	> **Note** JupyterHub is a multi-user environment to host the Jupyter notebook.
+By default, the helm will install the latest stable version of JupyterHub with the classic Jupyter notebook UI.
+If you want to try out the latest JupyterLab notebook, specify the development release of JupyterHub using the specific version <a href="https://jupyterhub.github.io/helm-chart/", target="\_black">helm version</a> as shown in the following example:
 	```
 	<copy>
 	helm upgrade --install jhub jupyterhub/jupyterhub --namespace jhub --version=1.1.3-n410.hd8ae7348